binorassocies/rimdata/README.md

 The data covers the bac from 2015 to 2025 and contains the candidate's wilaya, the serie and the final grade.
 ## Web Traffic data from Mauritania
 Dataset contains anonymized web traffic records showing user connections from different web clients and ISP.
+## RIM D1 results
+A CSV file with one row per completed Mauritanian top-division match from 2007 to 2025, containing: season, date, home_team, away_team, home_goals, and away_goals.